cheminfo-js/chemcalc-extended/README.md

   * bestOf : keep only the best result in the defined range of mass.
 By default, 0 = not used
   * maxResults : keep only the best similarity.
 This process is done after "bestOf".
 By default: 500
   * minSimilarity : minimal similarity value (between 0 and 1).
 By default: 50
-  * common : only consider the common part for similarity calculation based on the widthBottom value
+  * common : only consider the common part for similarity calculation based on the widthBottom value (Default: '', possible values: '', 'first', 'second', 'both')

 ### combineMFs(array)